yashayang/Airbnb-Project/README.md

 ### Create a Review

-User can create a new review for spot the user is NOT owned or already reviewed.
+User can create a new review for the spot the user is NOT owned or already reviewed, by clicking on the "Add Review" button in the spot detail page.

 ![Screen Shot 2022-10-20 at 8 48 44 PM](https://user-images.githubusercontent.com/1794317/197107617-fdeb9a57-6b44-4bdb-b7bc-e91a3bed7a95.png)